Simple Air Fryer Frozen Broccoli

 broccoli on a plate

-If you haven’t tried frozen broccoli before, I’d definitely give it at try.
-You might be thinking it will turn out soggy or floppy and discolored, but it’s really just as good as fresh, only slightly easier!
-Who doesn’t like a short cut.
-You can also keep a bag in the freezer so you don’t have to worry about keeping fresh on hand all the time.
+• You might be thinking it will turn out soggy or floppy and discolored, but it’s just as good as fresh.
+You can keep a bag in the freezer so you don’t have to worry about keeping fresh on hand all the time.

 Ingredients You Need